-The Union and Office of Collective Bargaining may jointly

-decide to take issue grievances to non-traditional arbitration.
+The Union and OCB may jointly decide to take issue grievances to non-traditional arbitration.

 25.12 - Attendance

 In the event an employee refuses or fails to attend a mediation, an expedited arbitration, a non-traditional arbitration or an arbitration, the Union must, except in extraordinary circumstances, proceed with the hearing or have the right to withdraw the grievance.